wernerpaulin/mqtt2influxdb/README.md

 * "Python®" and the Python logos are trademarks or registered trademarks of the Python Software Foundation.
 * "Eclipse®", "Mosquitto®", Paho® and the respective logos are trademarks or registered trademarks of the Eclipse Foundation.
 * "Docker®" and "Docker Hub®" are trademarks or registered trademarks of Docker.
+* "InfluxDB®" and the respective logo is a trademark or registered trademark by InfluxData, which is not affiliated with, and does not endorse, this product.